sowhatnowgithub/setupvim/README.md

 # setupvim
-This is the setUp of neovim , from various resources ,like utube and git pages \n Let us first clone the the git hub repo
+This is the setUp of neovim , from various resources ,like utube and git pages

+Let us first clone the the git hub repo
 ```